Lumia720/Face-Detection/README.md

 5) Save the model into Saved_models (too large size to pist here)

-# Third Jupyter notebook // 2.
-Define the Network Architecture.ipynb
+# Third Jupyter notebook // 3.
+Facial Keypoint Detection, Complete Pipeline.ipynb

 Steps
 1) Detect faces in any image using Haar Cascade Detector in the project